Red River Quilters

 Red River Quilters is a non-profit organization.
 We were formed in March of 1983 to:

 • Promote the appreciation and preservation of quilts

 • Provide a forum for quilters and quilt lovers to share their common interest in the art of quilting

 We are based in the Shreveport/Bossier City area of Northwest Louisiana with many members hailing from the extended Ark-La-Tex region.
-Typically our membership numbers at least 225 by the end of each fiscal year (which runs from July to June).
+Typically our membership numbers at least 225 by the end of each year .

 Red River Quilters began as a group of friends kicking around the idea of forming a guild in the area.
 These ladies were named Pat Birmingham, Louise Cooke, Thelma Green, Gloria Ingram, Alice Pearce and Pam Pelletier.
 Pat located a meeting room at the Pierre-Bossier Mall, booked a meeting date and started spreading the word through fabric stores, quilt shops, the Extension Homemakers and the local media.

 March 8, 1983 was the big day.
 That evening 42 ladies arrived to talk about quilts.
 The next thing you knew, officers were elected (Pat Birmingham – President, Thelma Green – Vice President & Louise Cooke – Secretary) and the Barnwell Center was secured as a regular meeting place.
 Red River Quilters was off and running!